-Data from Fiona Holland - Curated by Marshall Pearce - Last updated 10 April 2017
+Data from Fiona Holland - Curated by EPG Health - Last updated 10 April 2017

 It can be very difficult to know what to say and what to do when someone you know is diagnosed with cancer, yet the type and quality of support that is offered can make an enormous difference in the person’s life as they navigate their treatment and, hopefully, their recovery.

 Cancer can make for difficult conversations, and sometimes these are challenging to gauge.
 Some people find talking about their diagnosis and treatment uncomfortable, others welcome a chance to discuss it.
 At times, family, friends and colleagues of someone with cancer may also experience difficulty in speaking about it or knowing what to say.
 They may struggle to accept the news, feel distressed, and then find themselves saying things which are not comforting or supportive.

 It can be very difficult to understand how someone diagnosed with cancer really feels, what they think and what support they really need.

 What is known is that social support offered by others can improve patients’ psychological adjustment and some researchers suggest it can even enhance their survival.